webdeveloperzoha/webdeveloperzoha/README.md

 ### 🚀 Featured Work

-**[grocery Ecommerce Website](https://webdeveloperzoha.github.io/Grocery-ecommerce/)** — zgrocery is a responsive, multi-page organic eCommerce website built with HTML5, CSS3, Bootstrap 5, and jQuery, showcasing a nature-inspired dark theme and interactive 3D hero animations.
+**[Grocery Ecommerce Website](https://webdeveloperzoha.github.io/Grocery-ecommerce/)** — zgrocery is a responsive, multi-page organic eCommerce website built with HTML5, CSS3, Bootstrap 5, and jQuery, showcasing a nature-inspired dark theme and interactive 3D hero animations.
 It features a dynamic product carousel, live cart micro-interactions, and a dedicated express order-checkout system.

 **[WEb Development Agency Website](https://webdeveloperzoha.github.io/ZDev.IT/)** — Z Dev.IT is a modern web development studio and digital solutions portfolio founded by full-stack developer Md Shamsuzzoha.